-The APPI requires all PII data users to endeavour to keep the PII data it holds accurate and up to date to the extent necessary for the purposes for which the PII data is to be used.
-In addition, the 2015 Amendment Bill proposes that all PII data users endeavour to erase, without delay, such PII data that is no longer needed to be used.
+The APPI requires all PII data users to endeavour to keep the PII data they hold accurate and up to date to the extent necessary for the purposes for which the PII data is to be used.
+In addition, the Amendment requires that all PII data users endeavour to erase, without delay, such PII data that is no longer needed to be used.

-16 Amount and duration of data holding
+Amount and duration of data holding